 • How to develop open, honest communication with your parents or guardian

-• How attitudes contribute to high violation rates when driving and / or with Zero Tolerance
+• How attitudes contribute to high violation rates when driving and with Zero Tolerance

-• Recognizing the legal and personal consequences of DUI, underage drinking, illicit drug use and related incidents
+• Recognizing the legal and personal consequences of DUI, underage drinking, drug misuse, reckless and distracted driving, and related incidents

-We will discuss alcohol use and the law, penalties and the consequences of underage drinking, the use of marijuana and other drugs and driving impaired.
+We will discuss alcohol use and the law, penalties and the consequences of underage drinking, the use of marijuana and other drugs, and driving impaired.
 We will also show some of the devastating effects of bad choices.
-Handouts will include penalties of underage drinking and related offenses such as Zero Tolerance offenses; fraudulent ID’s and illegal transportation of alcohol, drugs and/or open containers, etc.
+Handouts will include penalties for underage drinking and related offenses such as Zero Tolerance offenses, fraudulent IDs, and illegal transportation of alcohol, drugs, and open containers.